Formality theorem for quantizations of Lie bialgebras: Prop of strongly homotopy bialgebras

-as was first noticed in \cite{Ma}.
-The differential, $\delta$ is not quadratic, and its explicit value on generic $(m,n)$-corolla is not known at present.
+The differential $\delta$ is not quadratic, and its explicit value on the generic $(m,n)$-corolla is not known at present.
 Rather surprisingly, just existence of $(\sB_\infty, \delta)$ and a theorem on Gerstenhaber-Schack differential from \cite{MV} (recalled in \S~\ref{fact-GS} below) are enough for our purposes.